dstackai/dstack/docs/reference/cli/run.md

 the `./dstack/workflows.yaml` file, or pass all the parameters right in the command line.

 !!! info "NOTE:"
-    Make sure to use the CLI from within a Git repository directory.
+    Make sure to use the CLI from within a Git repo directory.
     When you run a workflow, dstack detects the current branch, commit hash, and local changes.

 ### Usage